cstankaitis/playingwithgo/README.md

 # playingwithgo

 This is just a playgroud repo.
+Things may be broken.